midchildan/dotfiles/home/README.md

 The first reason is portability.
 Since the setup script won't rely on Nix, it could be installed on systems without Nix.
 Most parts of the dotfiles should just work fine without Nix.
+Still, software version differences might result in incompatibilities if you use packages installed outside of Nix.

 The second reason is convenience.
 Files deployed using Home Manager are symlinked from the Nix store, which is an immutable directory typically located at `/nix/store`.
 This can turn out to be a bit an inconvenience sometimes.
 For example, when testing quick changes, you can't just edit the files directly.
-Or in an another example, if you want to share your dotfiles with a containerized process, you'd also need to share the Nix store in addition to your home directory.
-Symlinking directly from a git repository under the home directory would avoid this problem.
+Or in an another case, if you want to share your dotfiles with a containerized process, you'd also need to share the Nix store in addition to your home directory.
+Symlinking directly from a git repository under the home directory would avoid these problems.
 Furthermore, it would allow for neat tricks like the one used in the [rcd script](files/.local/bin/rcd).

 ### Use on non-Nix Systems

-Most portion of this dotfiles should work just fine on systems without Nix.
+Most portions of this dotfiles should work just fine on systems without Nix.
 However, some work is required to make everything work.

 #### Install Packages